kar1n1911/ssh-CLI-of-terminal/README.md

 1. change different rsa keys for different entries, and save credentials with encoding.(while maybe I would not add the encoding functions at this very beginning.)
 2. ssh......Maybe it's a good idea to put one inside this in case some systems don't install the ssh originally.
 3. cross-platform key synchronisation, I can write one of ip I suppose.
-4. export credentials with json format incase computer reset.
+4. export credentials with json format in case of computer reset.

 Future development?